143: The Extended Mind with Annie Murphy Paul

 In this episode we learn many of the different ways that we our brains interact with the outside world to learn in ways that we might never have considered up to now.

-I think of this kind of learning as Full-Bodied Learning, and long before I’d read Annie’s book I had actually developed an entire module of content for the Supporting Your Child’s Learning Membership on exactly this topic.
+I think of this kind of learning as Full-Bodied Learning, and long before I’d read Annie’s book I had actually developed an entire module of content for the Learning Membership on exactly this topic.
 In the module we extend the ideas in today’s episode to support our children in using their full bodies to learn both in school and outside of school as well.
+Enrollment will open again soon.
+Click the banner to learn more!

-You do have to be a member to access that specific content, but you can get a taste for similar kinds of tools that you can use with your child in the free You Are Your Child’s Best Teacher masterclass where you’ll:
+You do have to be a member to access that specific content, but you can get a taste for similar kinds of tools that you can use with your child in the FREE You Are Your Child’s Best Teacher workshop where you’ll:

 • Learn how to use your child’s interests as a jumping off point for deep, self-driven learning